ValeriiaMur/Grokking-Algorithms-C-/README.md

 # Grokking-Algorithms-C-
-The book Grokking Algorithms and exercises from this book done in C.
+The exercises from the book Grokking Algorithms and done in C.